 Japanese Artworks and Wall Hangings: The Aesthetic of the Scroll

-Wall art in Japanese interiors is never cluttered, excessive, or purely decorative.
-Instead, it serves as a quiet meditation on seasonality, story, or spirit.
-Among the most revered forms of Japanese wall art is the kakejiku—a vertical hanging scroll traditionally displayed in the tokonoma alcove.
+Among the most revered forms of Japanese wall art is the kakejiku a vertical hanging scroll traditionally displayed in the tokonoma alcove.
 These scrolls may feature ink paintings, calligraphy, or poems rendered in soft, fluid brushwork.
 They are changed with the seasons or in response to life events such as weddings, births, or deaths.

-Unlike Western framed art, which is meant to be static and permanent, Japanese scrolls are impermanent by design.
+Japanese scrolls are impermanent by design.
 Stored in special boxes when not in use, they are brought out with reverence and intention.
-This rotation mirrors the Buddhist view of impermanence and the aesthetic ideal of mono no aware—the gentle sadness at the passing of things.
+This rotation mirrors the Buddhist view of impermanence and the aesthetic ideal of mono no aware the gentle sadness at the passing of things.

 Modern interpretations of Japanese wall art may include textile hangings, ceramic tiles, or framed indigo-dyed fabrics such as boro or katazome.
 Regardless of medium, the emphasis remains on harmony, negative space, and thematic coherence with the room and season.